Bostame/beetle-detection-final/README.md

 ## Acknowledgments

 This project is inspired by the YOLOv4 object detection model and aims to address the challenges in potato beetle detection in agriculture.

----

-Enjoy using the Potato Beetle Detection System with YOLOv4!
-If you have any questions or need assistance, feel free to reach out to the project maintainers.